 - Now select all files and folder and hit Delete button to remove them from the list.

 - Succeeding after Reset the network configurations.
 To do this, open Command prompt again and execute the below code one by one.
 Make sure to press Enter after each command.

 - When you set Proxy Server, Restart the services which you have stopped earlier.
 To do this, copy & paste these codes followed by the Enter at the end of each code.

 net start bits

 net start cryptsvc

-- At last Reboot your Windows device and look out for Update under Settings → update & Security → windows update.
+- At last Reboot your Windows device and look out for Update under Settings → Update & Security → windows update.

 8. Uninstall third party Antivirus Application

-Sometimes the use of third-party antivirus apps on your system can create Windows update & downloading issue.
+Sometimes the use of third-party antivirus apps on your system can create Windows update & downloading issues.
 Hence, if there are any such application installed on your PC, either uninstall or disable them.
 To perform this task, follow these steps-

 - Open Control Panel and select Uninstall Program.
 It will show the list of installed programs on your system.